hfiorillo/hfiorillo.github.io/_posts/2021-06-10-first-REST-API-request.md

 You have made your first API request!
 Well done.
 The returned response is in JSON Format, using this in conjuction with a script means you can generate all sorts of reports or filter out items with specific parameters and then make changes to them.
 The possibilities are endless.

-Other interesting articles on REST API's and the cloud
+Other interesting articles on REST API's and Public Cloud.

 - [https://aster.cloud/2019/09/25/how-to-call-azure-rest-apis/](https://aster.cloud/2019/09/25/how-to-call-azure-rest-apis/)
 - [https://blog.jongallant.com/2021/02/azure-rest-apis-postman-2021/](https://blog.jongallant.com/2021/02/azure-rest-apis-postman-2021/)